Azure threat protection

-Azure offers built in advanced threat detection functionality through services such as Azure Active Directory (Azure AD), Azure Monitor logs, and Azure Security Center.
+Azure offers built in threat protection functionality through services such as Azure Active Directory (Azure AD), Azure Monitor logs, and Microsoft Defender for Cloud.
 This collection of security services and capabilities provides a simple and fast way to understand what is happening within your Azure deployments.

 Azure provides a wide array of options to configure and customize security to meet the requirements of your app deployments.
 This article discusses how to meet these requirements.

 Azure Active Directory Identity Protection

 Azure AD Identity Protection is an Azure Active Directory Premium P2 edition feature that provides an overview of the risk detections and potential vulnerabilities that can affect your organization’s identities.
 Identity Protection uses existing Azure AD anomaly-detection capabilities that are available through Azure AD Anomalous Activity Reports, and introduces new risk detection types that can detect real time anomalies.

 Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk detections that might indicate that an identity has been compromised.
 Using this data, Identity Protection generates reports and alerts so that you can investigate these risk detections and take appropriate remediation or mitigation action.